kungchinglin/erdos_bootcamp_2021/04_webapp/page_data.md

 ### Trade-offs Between PRAW and Pushshift

 The reason we use both APIs to obtain post information is because there are trade-offs between the two APIs.
 Pushshift is much quicker for data requests than PRAW but does not record real-time scores, as it maintains a copy of all reddit posts by updating continually.
 Thus, we needed to request information of all posts from Pushshift before retrieving the real-time score from PRAW by post ids.
+The corresponding file for data gathering can be found [here](https://github.com/kungchinglin/erdos_bootcamp_2021/blob/main/01_data_gathering/Data_gathering.ipynb).

 ### Dataset Description